How The Novelry saved my writing life.

 I was enmeshed in one of my all-too-frequent cycles of Writer’s Doooooom.
 My antagonist – a shapeshifter – had four alter egos: an evil taxi driver, a threatening bird, a magical girl and a dragon.

 Rewind a year.
 A previous novel – contemporary women’s fiction – had been published six years earlier by a small press, and I’d struggled to write another.
 Writing against a backdrop of some extremely challenging life events hadn’t helped.
 30,000 words were abandoned.
 48,000 words: ditto.

-I came across The Novelry when Louise offered one of her online novel courses for auction for the Grenfell Tower fund, something made me follow this one up.
+I came across The Novelry when Louise offered one of her online writing courses for auction for the Grenfell Tower fund; something made me follow this one up.